ardera/flutter-pi/README.md

 And then, just use the stuff in the official [video_player](https://pub.dev/packages/video_player) package. (`VideoPlayer`, `VideoPlayerController`, etc, there's nothing specific you need to do on the dart-side)

+### printing
+Printing is a plugin that allows Flutter apps to generate and print documents to android or ios compatible printers.

+To use the printing plugin, just rebuild flutter-pi (delete your build folder and reconfigure) and make sure the necessary printing packages are installed.
+(See [dependencies](#dependencies))

+And then, just use the stuff in the official [printing](https://pub.dev/packages/printing) package.

 ## 📊 Performance
 ### Graphics Performance
 Graphics performance is actually pretty good.
 With most of the apps inside the `flutter SDK -> examples -> catalog` directory I get smooth 50-60fps on the Pi 4 2GB and Pi 3 A+.